Discover the Step-by-Step Process of Modular Construction

 Step 2: BIM Design for Buildable Instructions

-Modular delivery requires a more complete design package than conventional construction because the plant needs direction before field conditions are in place.
-Haskell develops the architectural and engineering design into manufacturing drawings, detailed Revit models and installation manuals.
+Modular delivery requires a more complete design package than conventional construction.
+The plant manufactures off of manufacturing drawings vs. a traditional IFC set.
+Haskell develops the architectural and engineering package and then continues to manufacturing drawings.
+This is accomplished through detailed Revit models and installation manuals.

 Building Information Modeling (BIM) is the digital coordination layer behind that process.
 Instead of treating drawings as separate sheets, it combines the building’s geometry with system data, material quantities, clearances and installation logic in a single model.
 That model is used for coordinate framing, MEP routing, penetrations, access, finishes, module connections and other technical details before production begins.
 The model also supports takeoffs and procurement by defining what each module needs, when those materials are needed and what must ship separately for field stitching.